eclipsesource/tabris-js/doc/migration-guide.md

 These properties are replaced by a new property `placement` on the `Action` widget.
 It accepts the values `'default'` (same as `placementPriority = 'normal'`), `'overflow'` (same as a `placementPriority = 'low'`) and `'navigation'`, which puts the action in the place usually reserved by the drawer icon.

+### Removed property `topToolbarHeight` and `bottomToolbarHeight` on `NavigationView`

+On iOS a toolbar at the bottom of a `NavigationView` has been used for actions with low priority.
+With the introduction of the new `Action` `placement` property the bottom toolbar has been removed along with the respective properties `topToolbarHeight` and `bottomToolbarHeight`.
+In their place a new property `toolbarHeight` has been added.

 ### Removed widgetCollection.find

 This method has been removed due to its ambiguous nature.
 This does not affect `composite.find` which still exists.